 What awards has the business won?

-Driver Hire is an award-winning business and has been a bfa HSBC ‘Franchisor of the Year’ award winner four times.
+Driver Hire is an award-winning business and has been a bfa HSBC ‘Franchisor of the Year’ award winner five times.
 It’s the most prestigious award in the UK’s franchising calendar and Driver Hire has been shortlisted as a finalist twelve times out of the last thirteen years.

 A number of our franchisees have also won bfa HSBC ‘Franchisee of the Year’ awards and nominations – well deserved national recognition for the hard work and effort our franchisees and their team make.

 We were also a finalist in the 2013 and 2015 Franchise Marketing Awards and an award winner in 2016.
 Judged by an independent panel of experts, the awards recognise franchise businesses that have raised public awareness and achieved sustainable growth.